hexaxsoftwares/houx.js/README.md

 ```javascript
   build.mount(/*selector*/)
   ```
-  Your widget template will be injected into the selected dom element, clearing all content
+  Your widget template will be injected into the selected dom element, clearing all inner content of the selected element
 ## Template Syntax
+Pixel provides you an efficient way of encapsulating templates logic into your Pixel template when your the multline string literal

-for string interpolations in pixel widgets templates , use the double curly braces, `{{ count }}`, data values exposed through the model option can directly be referenced from inside the mustache tags,.
+You can iterpolate state instances into the template by using the double curly braces, `{{ count }}`, data values exposed through the model option can directly be referenced from inside the mustache tags,.

 This mustache tags accepts single expressions,parsing multiple statements will raise a Pixel template Error.

-Accepts  calling of a function that returns a primitive value, e.g. `{{ func() }}` or tenary operations like , `{{ count ? count : 0 }}`.
+Accepts  calling of a function that returns a primitive value, will return an empty string if not a primitive value e.g. `{{ func() }}` or tenary operations like , `{{ count ? count : 0 }}`.

-To define the use of custom mustaches tags, you can customize the mustache tags by setting the delimiters in the ***buildConfig*** settings option , in  widget.
+To customize the use of mustaches tags, you can achieve the configuration of custom mustache tags by setting the delimiters option in the ***buildConfig*** settings option , in your  widget.

-set the delimiters option to an array , consisting of two string values, of an opening and closing tags. e.g
+set the delimiters option to an array data , consisting of two string values, of an opening and closing tags.

+e.g
 ```javascript
 export default{
     buildConfig:{